 Complicated Graphic Design

 Just like a traditional 1D barcode, a QR Code scanning application must be able to recognize each unit of a QR Code.
-While QR Codes provide us with the flexibility of adding colors and editing patterns, one should not get carried away.
-The design shown below, despite being visually-appealing and a great effort, will not scan:
+While QR Codes provide us with the flexibility of customization, one should not get carried away.
+The design shown below, despite being visually appealing and a great effort, will not scan:

-Though there is no ‘ideal size’ for a QR Code image, you must always ensure that the its size is appropriate enough to be scannable.
+In reality, there is no ‘ideal size’ for a QR Code image.
+However, you must always ensure that its size is appropriate enough to be scannable.
 You can calculate the minimum QR Code size for your campaign.
 This will ensure that your QR Code remains scannable.

 2. Check if your QR Code has the option of being trackable